A typical Pebbles Au Pair

 All Pebbles’ Au Pairs are fully briefed about the Au Pair program

 An Au Pair is a young person from Europe looking to learn English and discover a new culture.
-Although they will have some babysitting experience, they will not necessarily be looking to work in the childcare industry.
+They will have some babysitting experience and coming to England to discover the culture, meet a new host family and improve their English.
+They will enjoy being around children but it’s quite rare they go on to work in the childcare industry as a career.

 An Au Pair is not a qualified childcarer and will not have the same level of experience or training as a nanny or a childminder.
 Although they must have some childcare experience and enjoy looking after children this will mainly be regular babysitting or tutoring.
 Some candidates may have experience working on holiday camps as an activity leader.
 A handful of the French applicants with have the BAFA childcare certificate.

 Our French Au Pairs

 Our Au Pairs are aged 18/19 years old with a few 20-21 year olds.
 A very small minority are experienced drivers.
 The Au Pairs’ English tends to be basic/pre-intermediate with a few intermediate.
 It’s very rare for our French Au Pairs to have advanced English.

 Most Au Pairs tend to leave their country either after high school or after they have finished their studies.
 The Au Pair program suits school leavers and those who have completed HNC/HND or vocational diplomas (qualifications such as teaching, secretarial, flight attendant, catering, tourism, real estate, customer service etc).